cshlok/Hmsminiapp/ERROR_TRACKING.md

 - ✅ Added type annotations for navigation/route props and updated imports in AddEditBillScreen.tsx
 - ✅ Added type annotations for navigation/route props and updated imports in BillDetailsContainer.tsx
 - ✅ Updated imports for IBill and IPayment in BillDetailsScreen.tsx
+- ✅ Updated imports and added FormikProps type in AppointmentForm.tsx

 ## Remaining Errors & Task Division